 File sharing features

-Both Google Drive and Dropbox let you share files and folders.
-They’re pretty much the same when it comes to granting permissions or sharing links.
-However, Dropbox does edge out Google Drive when it comes to securing your shared files.
+However, Dropbox does surpass Google Drive when it comes to securing your shared files.
 You can set passwords on shared files in Dropbox so that only people who have that password can access them.
-You can also set an expiration date for sharing, and after the date passes, the file-sharing link won’t work.
+You can also set an expiration date for sharing, after which the file-sharing link won’t work.

 File sharing winner: Dropbox